 "He's a great character," Chicharito said of the Leon stopper.
 "He has a very good record, he's scored consecutively in three World Cups.

-"He's a very important player for us and I think a lot of people criticize him for his age, he went to Mexico and won two leagues over there and now he's the captain here, scoring goals and supporting us in the best way possible, inside and outside of the pitch."
+"He's a very important player for us and I think a lot of people criticise him for his age, he went to Mexico and won two leagues over there and now he's the captain here, scoring goals and supporting us in the best way possible, inside and outside of the pitch."

 "All the years we feel that.
 As a fan, now as a football player, every year we feel that.
 Every year we give our support to every national team and we're going to stay like that," continued the Manchester United striker.